DevExpress/testcafe/CONTRIBUTING.md

     gulp test-client-local
     ```

--   Give the pull request a name that describes the changes you have made.
+-   Give the pull request a name that describes the changes you made.

 -   If the pull request contains a bug fix, reference the issue that it [closes](https://github.blog/2013-05-14-closing-issues-via-pull-requests/) in the description.